 A metallic or bitter taste can arise from copper, iron or galvanised pipes that have either not been fitted properly, or may have corroded.

 If the water has been standing for several hours in the pipe, fill a washing-up bowl with water to draw fresh water through the pipe.
 Top tip!
 The water in the bowl can then be used for watering your garden plants so it's not wasted.

-To find out what the water hardness rating is where you live, please click on the link below:
+To find out what the water hardness rating is where you live, please click here.

 The hardness of your water depends on the amount of calcium it contains.
 The higher the levels of calcium, the harder the water.

 Water hardness varies from region to region, depending on the amount of minerals which dissolve in rainwater as it soaks through the ground.
 Most of the water we supply in Southern England comes from underground chalk aquifers, so the water is hard.